The leading center for scholarly reflection within the Catholic moral and intellectual tradition

 News and Events Subscribe

-Center Sponsors Student Internship at the Vatican
+Center Sponsors Graduate Student Internship in Rome

 Over the summer, the Center sponsored an internship at the Vatican for Steven Waldorf, a Notre Dame graduate student.
 He describes his experience below: